shutingrz/bind9/doc/arm/reference.rst

    badresp:1,adberr:0,findfail:0,valfail:0]

-The first part before the colon shows that a recursive resolution for AAAA records of www.example.com completed in 10.000183 seconds and the final result that led to the SERVFAIL was determined at line 2970 of source file ``resolver.c``.
+The first part before the colon shows that a recursive resolution for AAAA records of www.example.com completed in 10.000183 seconds, and the final result that led to the SERVFAIL was determined at line 2970 of source file ``resolver.c``.

-The following part shows the detected final result and the latest result of DNSSEC validation.
+The next part shows the detected final result and the latest result of DNSSEC validation.
 The latter is always "success" when no validation attempt was made.
 In this example, this query probably resulted in SERVFAIL because all name servers are down or unreachable, leading to a timeout in 10 seconds.